 When cooking oil is dumped down the drain, it can make its way to rivers, lakes, and oceans, causing water pollution.
 Oil does not mix with water and creates a thick layer on the surface, blocking sunlight and oxygen from entering the water.
 This can harm aquatic plants, algae, fish, and other marine life.

-See also How to cook salmon so it doesn't taste fishy
+See also How long to cook head of cabbage

 Clogged pipes and sewage systems